ioccc-src/winner/1984/mullender/README.md

 Since this was the first contest, we hadn't seen any old entries, nor had any of the other contestants.
 Of course we knew about #define and tricks you could do with that, but we didn't need that for this program.
 In fact, we made it as “standard” as possible.
-At the time there was this program called “cb” for C beautifier which would re-indent your program to make the layout look better.
-Our program is idempotent under cb.
+At the time there was this program called `cb` for C beautifier which would re-indent your program to make the layout look better.
+Our program is idempotent under `cb`.

 ## Copyright and CC BY-SA 4.0 License: